deefour/authorizer/README.md

 ## Making Classes Aware of Authorization

 The `Deefour\Authorizer\ProvidesAuthorization` trait can be included in any class to make working with policies and scopes easier.
-Using this trait requires implementing a `currentUser()` method on the class.
+Using this trait requires implementing a `user()` method on the class.

 ```php
 use Deefour\Authorizer\ProvidesAuthorization;